liqd/thentos/docs/sybil.md

-    1. you can upload a blacklist of email addresses that are not accepted for user registration.  registration attempts from addresses on any list are silently dropped on the floor.  the blacklists can be csv or json.  in the latter case, they consist of only one row per email address.  `*` means *any sequence of characters or nothing*.  if two blacklists are
+    1. you can upload a blacklist of email addresses that are not accepted for user registration.  registration attempts from addresses on any list are silently dropped on the floor.  (this comes at the risk of fending off legitimate users, with all the usual implications of bad PR, smaller user base, and higher support costs.  use this tool carefully!) blacklists can be csv or json.  in the latter case, they consist of only one row per email address.  `*` means *any sequence of characters or nothing*.  if two blacklists are